wunderwuzzi23/blog/content/posts/2024/deepseek-ai-prompt-injection-to-xss-and-account-takeover.md

 <iframe src="javascript:alert('Your user token is: '+localStorage.getItem('userToken')+' Cookies: '+document.cookie)">Trust No AI</iframe>
 ```

 *There is a small thing missing that above payload doesn't do.
 It does not send the userToken to a third party server.
-That's an easy addition, and can be done in multiple ways - but I leave that up to the reader, so you can think about that ourself.*
+That's an easy addition, and can be done in multiple ways - but I leave that up to the reader to think through.*

 ### Full Prompt Injection Payload